yeemsoe/The-Billionaires-Dashboard-2025-Excel-/README.md

 * **Technology is the top industry** for generating billionaire wealth.
 * **Fashion & Retail and Finance** are also major contributors.
 * Industries that require **large capital and innovation** produce more billionaire wealth.
-* **Most billionaire wealth comes from self-made individuals**, showing the importance of entrepreneurship.
+* **Most billionaire wealth comes from self-made individuals**, confirming entrepreneurship as the primary wealth driver.
 * **Inherited wealth is smaller but still important** in overall wealth distribution.
 * **Male billionaires hold most of the total wealth**, showing a strong gender imbalance.
 * **Female billionaires are much fewer** across regions and industries.